Skip to main content

 While O’Connell will not likely be the one to step up as the Wolfpack’s double-figure scorer each night, he will be key in limiting the turnovers and finding his teammates on the floor.
 NC State had 11 turnovers in its season opener, but only two of those came after halftime as the Wolfpack played clean for the final 20 minutes.

 Keatts isn’t sure who will be NC State’s next leading scorer, but he does pride himself on developing talent.
-That allowed Horne to take a near five-point jump in his average to pace NC State to glory last season and that same leap could come from Hill or a guard that has yet to have his moment.
+That allowed Horne to take a near five-point jump in his average to pace NC State to glory last season and that same leap could come from Hill or a guard who has yet to have his moment.

-Only time will tell, but NC State’s balanced approach helped the Wolfpack post its highest scoring output since the 2022-23 campaign.
+Only time will tell, but NC State’s balanced approach helped the Wolfpack post its highest-scoring output since the 2022-23 campaign.
 Not a bad way to begin a season with eight newcomers on the roster after the Wolfpack lost four of its top five scorers from a year ago.